thekevbot/gulp-app-skeleton/README.md

 npm install
 ````

-To run development the dev tasks run:
+To start watching for changes to your .scss, .js, and .html files and spin up a dev server run:

 ````
 gulp
 ````

-This will start watching for changes to your .scss, .js, and .html files and spin up a dev server.

 ###Build for Production
 To run the built in build tasks for a production site (which includes optimizing images, concatenating + minifying your JS and CSS, copying fonts over, and cleaning up old files) run: